Rooms and Dates

 Mathematics, physics, minor or major in computer science in a master's degree program.

-Due to the necessity of distance learning it is necessary to have a computer capable of running at least OpenGl 3.3 and Microsoft Visual Studio or a comparable IDE.
+It is necessary to have a computer capable of running at least WebGL 2 and an IDE like VSCode or similar.

 Registration in Zeus.